gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Lady Kembe.
 Her eyes grabbed mine like a hawk snatching up a rabbit.
 I could no more have looked away than I could have kissed my own ear.

-"Mmm...
-So that's what softened your stony heart, is it?"
+"Mmm…  So that's what softened your stony heart, is it?"
 She sounded amused.

 Lose your temper, lose the fight.
 "He's a good lad, m'lady," I said stolidly.
 "Could be of use to you, one day, if he's not dead."

 "Yes, well, today is not yet that day, is it?
-Still..." *Pat patta pat.* "All right.
+Still…" *Pat patta pat.* "All right.
 I will decide your obligation later.
 Have we a bargain?"

 I didn't hesitate.
 "Yes, m'lady.
 Thank you."